Tolkien and the modernists: J. R. R. Tolkien

 The author of the bestselling fantasy novel The Lord of the Rings, J. R. R. Tolkien, born in 1892, was orphaned as a boy, his father dying in South Africa and his mother in England a few years later.
 He was brought up by his guardian, the Catholic priest Father Francis Morgan, and educated at boys' grammar schools and then Exeter College, Oxford.
 He joined the British Army's Lancashire Fusiliers and saw the horror of trench warfare in the First World War.
 After the war he became a professor of English language at the University of Leeds, and then at the University of Oxford.
 He specialised in philology, especially Old English works such as Beowulf, taking little interest in English literature written after the Medieval period.
 He died in 1973.

 Literary rejection

 Tolkien encountered sharp criticism for The Lord of the Rings from literary figures such as Edmund Wilson and Edwin Muir.
-The hostility continued after his death with attacks from writers such as Michael Moorcock in his essay "Epic Pooh".
+The hostility continued for some years after his death with attacks from writers such as Michael Moorcock in his essay "Epic Pooh".
 In 2001, The New York Times reviewer Judith Shulevitz criticized his "pedantry", while in the London Review of Books, Jenny Turner attacked it as a "cosy little universe" for "vulnerable people".
 In 2002, the critic Richard Jenkyns in The New Republic criticized it for lacking psychological depth.